Thermodynamics

 Define enthalpy of solution

-Enthalpy change when one mole of substance is dissolved in given amount of solvent.
+Enthalpy change when one mole of substance is dissolved in given amount of solvent at give temperature.

 Define lattice enthalpy.